j9brown/scenery/README.md

     off_option: Off
 ```

-The select entity derives its default entity ID from the entity ID of the light by removing the prefix "light." and appending the suffix "_profile".
-Similarly, it derives its default name by appending the suffix "Profile".
-You can change the entity ID and name in the Home Assistant UI.
+The select entity derives its default entity ID from the entity ID of the light by removing the prefix `light.` and adding the suffix `_profile`.
+Similarly, it derives its default name by appending the suffix *Profile*.
+You can change entity's ID and name in the Home Assistant UI.

-For example, the select entity for "light.my_light" whose name is "My Light" is assigned the default entity ID "select.my_light_profile" and the default name "My Light Profile".
+For example, the select entity for `light.my_light` whose name is *My Light* is assigned the default entity ID `select.my_light_profile` and the default name *My Light Profile*.

 ## Actions